andrzejressel/pulumi-wasm/docs/Internal/Output.md

 ### Done

-This is output for which value is known.
+This is the output for which the value is known.
 Internally it's represented as JSON's `Value`.

 ### NativeFunction